DS-100/textbook/notebooks/ch12/linear_projection.md

 ## Case Study

-We've been tasked with finding a good linear model and a rigorous argument for how we know that our model is sound, using the following data:
+We've been tasked with finding a good linear model for the below data:

 | x | y |
 | - |:-|